-- Follow bowel prep instructions carefully.
+- Please let the unit know before the procedure if there is a risk you could be pregnant or breastfeeding. - Follow bowel prep instructions carefully.
 Poor preparation may result in a failed procedure that needs to be repeated.
 There should be CLEAR, brown water being produced at the end of the bowel preparation. - Please take the bowel prep slowly to prevent nausea and vomiting. - If you suffer with constipation, we advise two tablets of senakot each evening for 5 days before. - Squash can be added to bowel prep to flavour.
-A drinking straw helps to reduce taste. - Iron tablets should be stopped for 7 days before procedure. - A low residue diet should be started 5 days before your procedure (see page 9). - Anti-hypertensives (blood pressure) and any critical medications, such as anti-rejection meds, epilepsy, Parkinson's and heart tablets, should be taken as per normal with only a small amount of water to avoid your procedure being cancelled. - Do not take your medicines less than 2 hours before or after taking your preparations as it may affect its absorption. - If you are taking an oral contraception pill you should take alternative precautions the week following the procedure. - Insulin dependent diabetic patients should contact the diabetic specialist nurses before the procedure see the 'useful contacts' at the end of this information sheet. - If you have renal conditions, you should be issued with Movi-prep. - Patient on anticoagulant medication (blood thinners) or tablet controlled diabetics please ring the endoscopy nurse's enquiry line for advice - see the 'useful contacts' at the end of this information sheet. - If you have a pacemaker, ring the nurses' enquiry line.
+A drinking straw helps to reduce taste. - If you are taking an oral contraception pill you should take alternative precautions the week following the procedure. - Stop taking iron tablets, ferrous sulphate or vitamin tablets containing iron 7 days before your procedure. - A low residue diet should be started 5 days before your procedure (see page 10). - Anti-hypertensives (blood pressure) and any critical medications, such as anti-rejection meds, epilepsy, Parkinson's and heart tablets, should be taken as per normal with only a small amount of water to avoid your procedure being cancelled. - Do not take your medicines less than 2 hours before or after taking your preparations as it may affect its absorption. - If you have renal conditions, you should be issued with Movi-prep. - Patients on anticoagulant medication (blood thinners), please ring the endoscopy nurse's enquiry line for advice see the 'useful contacts' at the end of this information sheet. - If you have a pacemaker, ring the nurses' enquiry line.
 Please have the details and serial number of your pacemaker available.
-This information will be on your pacemaker card. - Please also let the unit know preprocedure if there is a risk you could be pregnant or breastfeeding. - If possible, remove nail varnish from fingers.
+This information will be on your pacemaker card. - On the day you start to take the sachets of Plenvu, do not take your diuretics (water tablets) as you may become dehydrated. - If possible, remove nail varnish from fingers.